deepcam-cn/FaceQuality/README.md

-# EQFace: A Simple Explicit Quality Network for Face Recognition - the first face recognition network that generates explicit face quality online
+# EQFace: A Simple Explicit Quality Network for Face Recognition
+## The first face recognition network that generates explicit face quality online.
+It enables a lot of applications where face quality is used.

 ![Face Quality Result](images/face_quality.jpg)